wsieroci/wsieroci.github.io/_posts/2015-12-28-problem-of-eric-elliott.markdown

 **Eric Elliott completely misunderstands what object composition is and he is using misrepresented and twisted terms in his posts.**

 How it could be?
 I had not realized this too until I stumbled upon [this][reddit-post] post on Reddit (author's [blog][author-blog]).
-Author shows that what Elliott really means by *classical inheritance* is actually *not multiple inheritance*, and what really Elliott thinks he solves by using StampIt or `_.extend()` is actually form of *multiple inheritance* not a form of *object composition*.
+Author shows that what Elliott really means by *classical inheritance* is actually *single inheritance*, and what really Elliott thinks he solves by using StampIt or `_.extend()` is actually form of *multiple inheritance* not a form of *object composition*.

 **So Elliott thinks he is using object composition when he really is using multiple inheritance.**